Phil Lester: Interactive Introverts

 In November 2017, Lester and Howell announced their second tour, Interactive Introverts, a world tour that took place in 2018.
 The tour ran from April, starting in Brighton, to September, ending in Mumbai, and included 80 shows in 18 countries, including but not limited to Poland, the Philippines, Russia, New Zealand, Finland, and the Netherlands, making it one of the biggest YouTuber tours of all time.

 Lester and Howell partnered with BBC Studios' TalentWorks to release a movie of Interactive Introverts with bonus features, such as behind the scenes content and director's commentary, on DVD, Blu-ray, and available for digital download in December 2018.

+Terrible Influence

+In June 2024, Lester and Howell announced their third joint tour and first since the return of their gaming channel titled Terrible Influence, which would begin that September in Antwerp.
+From there, the tour stretched from the remainder of 2024 into early 2025 with dates in mainland Europe, North America, Australia and New Zealand, and the UK and Ireland.
+Further UK dates were added in July 2024 due to demand.

 Personal life

 Lester and Daniel Howell met on the Internet in 2009 and in person that October.
-They have lived together since August 2011, first in Manchester before moving to London in July 2012.
-In June 2019, Howell revealed that the two have been romantically involved but refrained from discussing their current relationship, stating "I'm somebody that wants to keep the details of my personal life private.
-So is Phil."
-On the same day, Lester tweeted about his own sexuality.
-Two and a half weeks later, Lester publicly came out as gay in a video on his channel, although he had been open about it in his personal life since university.
+They entered a romantic relationship shortly after and began living together in August 2011, first in Manchester before moving to London in July 2012.
+They both publicly came out as gay in June 2019, roughly two weeks apart, although Lester had been open about his sexuality in his personal life since university.
+On 13 October 2025, after years of fan speculation and intrusion, Lester and Howell confirmed their relationship.